chiayen2/riscv_password_lock/README.md

 6. Three wrong attempts: the system locks, LED shows `1010`, and reset is required.
 7. To change password: while `PASS` is displayed, set `sw[3:0]` to the new password, then press and release `btnD`.
 8. The new password is runtime-only.
 Pressing `btnC` resets it back to `1010`.

+## Known Limitations

+- The changed password is stored only while the firmware is running.
+Pressing `btnC` reset cannot preserve the modified password; the system returns to the default password `1010`.
+- The design uses polling for button inputs instead of interrupts.

 ## External Sources